radhikagupta6/Spam_ham_detection/README.md

 - UCI Machine Learning Repository has a collection of sms messages – SMS Spam Dataset.
 It
 - contains:
 A total of 4827 ham and 747 spam = 5574 messages
+## File Description
+- 'spam.py' file has the main program.
+GUI is build with tkinter.
+- Execute the file in the terminal with : 'python spam.py'
+- 'spamDetection.ipynb' has the analysis of the dataset.